Content Marketing Trends to Expect in 2018

 Content marketing is nothing new and it is growing.
-However, by not knowing content marketing trends for 2017, you might be missing out.
+However, by not knowing the current content marketing trends, you might be missing out in 2018.

 Content marketing serves the purpose of educating and providing experiences for people in order to convert them into paying consumers.
 This is different from product advertisement which is all about the product: price and purpose served.